LuckierDodge/house-hack-ruleset-0e/Rules/Playing the Game/Combat.md

 * If you hit with a Melee Weapon Attack, your damage is equal to the Weapon's Base Damage, plus your **Physical Power Value**.
 * If you hit with a Ranged Weapon Attack, your damage is equal to the Weapon's Base Damage, plus your **Physical Finesse Value**.

+### Two-handed Weapons

+Attacking with a weapon with 2 hands uses 2 Actions, but grants Advantage on the attack.

 ## Defensive Actions